xning/mod_triger/README.md

 This module default action is scan &lt;head&gt; tag in the first data
 bucket.
 If successful, insert HTML fragment after the &lt;head&gt;
 tag.
 If failed, scan &lt;/body&gt; tag in the last data bucket.
 If
-sucessful, insert HTML fragement before &lt;/body&gt.
+sucessful, insert HTML fragement before &lt;/body&gt;.
 If failed,
-just insert JavaScript codes.
-If neither tag is to the end of the
+just insert JavaScript codes to the end of the response body.
-response body.

 ### The mod_triger assume following conditions
 Tag &lt;head&gt; and &lt;/body&gt; are not separated by space charaters, or